balaji1233/Data_Curation_using-SDG-pipelines-in-NVIDIA-NeMo-Curator./README.md

 # Nvdia_Tech_Experimentation
-Using Nvdia Techstack for simplyfyinh ML
+Using Nvdia Techstack for simplyfying ML